we are good with rear so lets focus on front of the bike now…

 There is a lot going on recently in bike industry in terms of improving rear comfort of gravel bikes.
 Cannondale Topstone Carbon or MBC URS are two most noticeable examples.
 But I want to make a strong case for the much less obvious trend concerning the front comfort of the bike.
 Why?

-Because my initial tests proves that it is not the back but front of the bike that we should be now focusing on.
+Because my initial tests prove that it is not the back but in front of the bike that we should be now focusing on.

 Let’s start with the numbers.

 We already see that adding a flexing setpost to the bike (Ergon CF3 Pro carbon) is much less beneficial in overall comfort improvement than adding a flexing stem (Redshift shockstop stem).
 Of course if you start with much less comfortable bike frame (I have a steel one) and you ride a narrow tires with high air pressure (I run Panaracer Graveling SK 43mm on 700c rim with a air pressure as low as 20 psi) the improvements will be bigger on both sides of the bike but still I think that proportion of those improvements will be quite similar.